 1. Apply online To apply online you must have access to a scanner or camera to create electronic copies of your documents for uploading and have a valid credit card for payment.
-From 31st-December-2018 students from Asia, Asia Pacific and Americas will be required to provide a finger scan at the regional Visa Application Centre (VAC).
+From 31st-December-2018 students from Asia, Asia Pacific and the Americas will be required to provide a finger scan at the regional Visa Application Centre (VAC).

 2. Apply in person Download the application kit and read the instruction guide.
-The instruction guide contains important information about study permits and instructions to help you complete your application.
+The instruction guide contains important information about study in Canada permits and instructions to help you complete your application.
 Read the guide carefully and use the document checklist.

-Pay the processing fee: Refer to the fee schedule for the cost to apply for a study permit and how to pay.
+Pay the processing fee: Refer to the fee schedule for the cost to apply for a study in Canada permit and how to pay.
 The processing fee is non-refundable in all cases.
-For biometrics, there will be more than 130 VACs in over 90 countries and all VACs will be equipped to collect biometric information (fingerprints and photograph).
+For biometrics, there will be more than 130 VACs in over 90 countries and all VACs will be equipped to collect biometric information (fingerprints and photographs).
 Indian students need to contact the local VFS office to apply for the visa.